49 Librae: Characteristics

 This is a single-lined spectroscopic binary system, first spotted to have a variable radial velocity by W. S. Adams in 1924.
 Both stars take 1142.4 days to orbit around the system's center of mass and have a rather low an eccentricity of 0.11.

 The primary component has a stellar classification of F8 V or F9 V, which at first would indicate it is an F-type main-sequence star.
 Such star would have an age around 2.3 billion years, consistent with a Population I star.
 However, the space velocity and chemical composition of this star is inconsistent with that of a Pop I star, indicating it is a much older (over 12 billion years) Population II star.
 To account for its evolutionary stage, which is too young for such age, it has been proposed 49 Lib A is a blue straggler that was once smaller but gained mass after interacting gravitationally with the secondary.

 The secondary is a white dwarf with half the mass of the Sun.
 The system is a source for radio and X-ray emissions, which may be coming from the secondary companion.

 Evolution

 Initially both components were G-type main-sequence stars separated by 323 solar radius AU.
 The primary had a mass of ±1.00 solar mass, while the secondary had ±1.05 solar mass.

 The stars then started to evolve, becoming red giants.
 Mass transfer between components started to happen.
 The end product was the secondary becoming the current white dwarf with half of its original mass, and the primary gaining and becoming a F-type star.

 Within 500 million years, the primary will evolve and 49 Librae may become a double white-dwarf system.
-However, if the secondary accrete sufficient mass during the proccess, the system may instead undergo a Type Ia supernova.
+However, if the secondary accrete sufficient mass during the process, the system may instead undergo a Type Ia supernova.